-A well-known revolutionary folk song associated with American Independence movement; it significantly predates the American Revolution.
-The song was originally written as an English battle song during the French and Indian War.
-After this war, fought in the North American colonies, Yankee Doodle retained its popularity in the “New World.”
+Yankee Doodle: This well-known revolutionary folk song is associated with the American Independence movement, yet significantly predates the American Revolution.
+It was originally written as an English battle song during the French and Indian War in the North American colonies.
 The song’s lyrics have been changed over time.
 Leading up to the Revolution and even today, it has been turned into a patriotic anthem by Americans.

-Some Amerindian musical songs served ceremonial or social purposes, and were played or sung at particular time to help connect the natural and supernatural world to a certain positive end.
-Some songs served as “game songs,” and mixed drums and chants to help bring luck to players.
+Moccasin Game Songs: Some Amerindian musical songs served ceremonial or social purposes and were played or sung at specific times to connect the natural and supernatural world to a certain positive end.
+Some songs served as “game songs” that mixed drums and chants to help bring luck to players.

-This is a contemporary example of a “fuguing tune,” a Scottish-American psalm tradition from New England.
-This choral musical style features four singers “imitating” one another a cappella style.
-The emotionally charged fugue tunes, like many kinds of Christian music, were not universally approved as proper church music.
-The style reached fruition by the late 18th century, and had gained in both popularity and criticism by the 19th century.
+How long, Dear Saviour, O how long: This is a contemporary example of a “fuguing tune,” a Scottish-American psalm tradition from New England.
+This choral musical style features four singers “imitating” one another, a cappella style.
+The emotionally charged fugue tunes were not universally approved as proper church music.
+The style gained in both popularity and criticism by the 19th century.

 Source: The Music That Shaped Colonial America